rcs19/hyades_plotter/README.md

 # Hyades_Plotter

 This repository has code for plotting NetCDF output files from Hyades.
-The plots can either be created in Python/Jupyter (`.py` and `.ipynb` files) or in IDL (`.pro` files).

-## Python Script - `main.py`
+## Usage - `hyades_plotter.py`

-This script contains plotting functions for Hyades outputs and requires a .cdf NetCDF output file.
+Use this script to run plotting functions to visualise Hyades outputs.
+The script requires a .cdf NetCDF output file.
 If you do not have a .cdf file, you can use the Hyades utility `PPF2NCDF` to generate one from the .ppf (see Hyades manual).

 This script can:
 1. Plot the time evolution of a specified variable for each Lagrangian zone.